nawabahmadreshi/documentation/pages/features/deepviews.md

 | **$android_deepview** | `false` |
 | **$desktop_deepview** | `false` |

-{% example title="When creating Marketing links on the Branch dashboard" %}
+{% example title="When creating Quick Links on the Branch dashboard" %}

-You can disable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/marketing/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects and setting it to false.
+You can disable Deepviews for an individual link on the [Marketing dashboard](https://dashboard.branch.io/quick-links/mlc/define){:target="_blank"} by selecting Deepviews as a redirect option in Configure Options > Redirects and setting it to false.

 {% image src='/img/pages/features/deepviews/deepviews-disable-mlc.png' full center alt='Disable Marketing link Deepviews' %}